apache/drill/_docs/sql-ref/functions/004-string.md

     4 rows selected (0.259 seconds)

 ## LOWER
-Converts characters in the string to lower case.
+Converts characters in the string to lowercase.

 ### Syntax